river-wind/CarND_T3P3_SystemIntegration_NullSet/README.md

 ## Scope and Purpose

-This project is designed to both teach students about the Robot Operating System (ROS) used on Carla, the Udacity Lincoln sedan the project will be tested on, and to allow the students to employ everything that has been covered during the Udacity Self Driving Car Nano Degree.
+This project is designed to both teach students about the Robot Operating System (ROS) used on Carla, the Udacity Lincoln sedan the project was tested on, and to allow the students to employ everything that has been covered during the Udacity Self Driving Car Nano Degree.
 Each team member was assigned a portion of the project, and all worked together to integrate those subsections into a codebase which would run successfully on the Udacity simulator, and directly on Carla.

 ### ROS